 - Crowd-Pleaser: Everyone loves these cupcakes, making them a hit at social gatherings and family events.

 - Festive: They’re perfect for holidays, especially Halloween, Thanksgiving, and Christmas when pumpkin-flavored treats are especially popular.

 For these delicious low carb pumpkin cheesecake cupcakes, you need just a few simple ingredients that are cheap and very accessible:

 - Almond Flour – Almond flour is one of the best keto flour.
 It’s low-carb, packed with protein, healthy monounsaturated fats, and other essential nutrients like Vitamin E and Manganese.
 And most importantly, it works great as a flour substitute.

 - Sweetener – When it comes to sweeteners, you can choose your favorite one.
-Mine are Eryhtitol, Allulose, or Monk Fruit.
+Mine are Erythritol, Swerve, Monk Fruit, or Allulose.
 For the crust, I used granular erythritol.

 - Butter – Gives that great buttery flavor to the crust.

-- Salt – Salt helps to balance the tastes and keeps your muffins from becoming overly sugary.
+- Salt – Salt helps to balance the taste and keeps your muffins from becoming overly sugary.

 For The Filling